• There are no suggestions because the search field is empty.

 What’s more, five-year-olds with poorer control over emotions were linked to worse social skills at the age of 10, while lower levels of control over emotions and behaviour were both linked to poorer academic performance, even after taking into account such behaviours at the age of five.
 They were also linked to more emotional problems and a poorer attitude to school, as reported by the children at age 10.”

-To successfully unpack and understand how the results of this study are possible, we must explore a few of the key ingredients that are denied children when parents assert themselves too much, too often.
-Let’s look at some common parental behaviors denying children some vital elements that encourage healthy self-esteem.
+To successfully unpack and understand how this study's results are possible, we must explore a few of the key ingredients that are denied children when parents assert themselves too much, too often.
+Let’s look at some common parental behaviors that deny children vital elements that encourage healthy self-esteem.

 Exploration is critical for a child’s development.
 A hovering parent can give a fearful message that the child isn’t capable or that the world is an unsafe place.

-A child is continually learning skills: fine and gross motor skills; social skills; decision-making and problem-solving skills; emotional modulation and self-calming, to name a few.
+A child is continually learning skills, such as fine and gross motor skills, social skills, decision-making and problem-solving skills, emotional modulation, and self-calming.

 When a parent rescues a struggling child, a child is denied opportunities to gain coping mechanisms that increase their tolerance for struggle and disappointment.
 Also, the child needs to exercise perseverance for new activities or when a task is difficult.